Buffalo Therapy Services - Amherst

 Licensed speech-language pathologists provide evaluation and treatment for adults with a variety of communication disorders.
 They specialize improving speech, language, voice, cognitive and swallowing function resulting from impairments associated with strokes, brain tumors, traumatic brain injuries, concussion and neurological disease processes including ALS, Parkinson’s disease and Multiple Sclerosis.
 They are able to evaluate and recommend communication devices for individuals requiring assistive and augmentative communication.
 Individuals experiencing swallowing disorders are able to have swallowing rehabilitation including neuromuscular electrical stimulation therapy for the treatment of dysphagia.
 They are also treat a wide variety of voice problems, including hoarseness resulting from vocal nodules, polyps or cysts, muscle tension dysphonia, vocal cord weakness or paralysis, and vocal changes due to neurological conditions.
 Adolescents and Adults, including athletes, experiencing vocal cord dysfunction/ paradoxical vocal cord movement are also treated by these highly experienced clinicians.

-Buffalo Therapy Services is now offering a two-part speech therapy program developed by the Parkinson Voice Project to improve and preserve the voices of individuals with Parkinson’s disease and Parkinson-plus syndromes.
+Buffalo Therapy Services' Amherst location is now offering a two-part speech therapy program developed by the Parkinson Voice Project to improve and preserve the voices of individuals with Parkinson’s disease and Parkinson-plus syndromes.
 This two-part speech therapy program begins with a physician’s referral for an evaluation and information session with one of our speech language pathologists.
 Patients then complete approximately twelve individual SPEAK OUT!® therapy sessions focusing on speech, voice and cognitive exercises using a specialized workbook that Parkinson Voice Project provides to any patient in the United States.
 Most insurances cover these sessions.
 Patients will learn to speak with intent which converts speech from an automatic function to an intentional act.
 Speaking or moving with intent bypasses the motor neuropathways impacted by Parkinson’s and the result is a clearer and stronger voice.

 Upon completion of SPEAK OUT!®, patients immediately transition to The LOUD Crowd® to maintain the skills gained in SPEAK OUT!®.
 The LOUD Crowd® consists of once weekly group sessions where SPEAK OUT!® exercises are performed and participants practice speaking with intent.
 The Loud Crowd® provides accountability, camaraderie, education, and support.
 The LOUD Crowd® is offered free of charge to any individual with Parkinson’s who has completed SPEAK OUT!®.
 If SPEAK OUT!® was completed at another facility, or if it has been several months since completion of SPEAK OUT!®, it will be necessary to complete a speech evaluation to determine readiness to enroll The LOUD Crowd® at Buffalo Therapy Services.